WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_valuesets.md

 ### **Inputs:**

+* DAK
 * SMART IG ValueSet catalog
 * Terminology services to lookup and validate the code

 ### **Outputs:**

-* ValueSets in
+* ValueSets in `input/valuesets` or `input/fsh/valusets`
-* Updated list of value sets
+* Proposal for any common value sets
-* If a valueset changes since the last
+* If a valueset changes since the last release, see [tracking changes](tracking_changes.html).
 * Valueset usage registry?

 ### **Activities:**

+* For each element in the DAK that has a value set - i.e. the answer depends on the options

-* ValueSet creation
+* ValueSet creation:
 * Add "Shareable", “publishable” extensions
 * ValueSet reutilization:
   * ValueSets may be reused if the
   * While reusing of ValueSets is recommended, authors should be aware that a reuse also introduces a dependency
-* ValueSet validation: The ValueSet should
+* ValueSet validation: The ValueSet should be valid against the SMARTValueSet profile

-* CodeSystem creation
+#### CodeSystem creation
+When defining a ValueSet, there may be a perceived need to create a CodeSystem:
+* The
 TO DO: When do we create a code system?
 When do we select codes from an existing code systems